 The bass and glitch loop is Phonogene (with a Shapeshifter recording), through u-he Uhbik-G pitch shift (in a split to preserve transients), Plogue Chipcrusher and Twangström.

-Another bit of support for the main line comes from Angle Grinder’s highpass output through Clouds and E520 (Granular Pitch program).
+Another bit of support for the main line comes from Angle Grinder’s highpass output through Beads and E520 (Granular Pitch program).

 Sequencing is from the 0-Ctrl, which is triggered by a level detector in Bitwig Grid that monitors the level out of Phonogene.
 RC-20 Retro Color adds some distortion to the full mix.